A Point-Perfect Guide to the Union Square Quilt Block

 Make 2 short, 2 long

-The borders for our Union Square quilt block are exactly the same, except that two need a #8 patch.
+The borders for our Union Square quilt block are the same, except the two long borders need a #8 patch stitched to both sides.

-Use a dab of your glue stick to adhere the wrong side of #4 to the unprinted side of all four of the border patterns.
+Use a dab of your glue stick (Elmer's Washable Glue Stick is my go-to for this) to hold the wrong side of #4 to the unprinted side of all four of the border patterns.

 Position #4 between the placement guidesArrows point to the placement guides

-Stitch, both starting and stopping past the outside dashed line of the pattern
+Stitch, both starting and stopping past the outside dashed line surrounding the border unit. (see arrows)

 Repeat for the second #5.
 (For the 4-1/2" block you may need to add one #5, pressing it out of the way, and then add the second one to each border unit.)